Discrimination against the Gypsy and Traveller community

 Problems dealing with the council or the police

-If you're concerned that the council or police aren't taking your complaint seriously or don't recognise Gypsies/Travellers as belonging to distinct ethnic groups, talk to an adviser at your local Citizens Advice Bureau or contact the EHRC or the Ethnic Minorities Law Centre.
+If you're concerned that the council or police aren't taking your complaint seriously or don't recognise Gypsy or Traveller people as belonging to distinct ethnic groups, talk to an adviser at your local Citizens Advice Bureau or contact the EHRC or the Ethnic Minorities Law Centre.
 If your complaint is about the council or the police, you can find out more about complaining about the council and police complaints here.

 What about my human rights?